limajima/weatherProject/README.md

 # weatherProject

-Simple Weather conditions in a city
+Simple Weather conditions in a city using javascript and API from https://openweathermap.org/weather-conditions

 extract node_modules.rar 1st